STLNFTART/Multi-Heart-Model/README.md

 1. Configure the neural, cardiac, and coupling parameters in `config/default.yaml` (or a scenario-specific copy).
 2. Implement subsystem logic in `src/neural/`, `src/cardiac/`, and `src/coupling/`.
 3. Integrate the modules with the Primal Overlay engine or a custom runner to produce coupled simulations.
+4. Store curated datasets, patient-specific parameters, or synthetic signals for experiments in `data/`, using `docs/` for guidance on expected formats.

 ## Contributing and next steps

-- Flesh out the neural and cardiac modules in `src/` following the scaffolded subdirectories.
+1. Flesh out the neural and cardiac modules in `src/` following the scaffolded subdirectories.
+2. Document the neural–cardiac coupling strategy in `docs/` (e.g., `architecture.md`).
-- Extend documentation in `docs/` (e.g., add validation protocols and control strategies).
+3. Extend documentation with validation protocols and control strategies.
-- Add automated tests and CI workflows as the codebase matures.
+4. Add automated tests and CI workflows as the codebase matures.

 ## Acknowledgements